SAP-archive/techne/docs/markdown/index.md

                 <div class="carousel-inner">
                     <div class="item active text-center" data-img-up="#hyConsumUpImg" data-img-over="#hyConsumOverImg">
                         <p class="hyPersonaTitle">the consumer</p>
                         <p>We are all consumers with high expectations.
 With this in mind it’s important to remember everything we experience across digital touchpoints, good AND bad, sets the bar for any new digital experience we encounter.
-Consumer-facing experiences try to be engaging, informative, efficient and fun. techné starts with the premise for all our interactions and patterns because everyone deserves a great experience. <a href="#hyHomeConsumerC">Learn more »</a></p>
+Consumer-facing experiences try to be engaging, informative, efficient and fun.
+Techné starts with the premise for all our interactions and patterns because everyone deserves a great experience. <a href="#hyHomeConsumerC">Learn more »</a></p>
                     </div>
                     <div class="item text-center" data-img-up="#hyHighTUpImg" data-img-over="#hyHighTOverImg">
                         <p class="hyPersonaTitle">high-touch business users</p>